matheusleusin/MNEs_and_Artificial_Intelligence/README.md

-# Performance Pending: The AI Conversion Challenge and the Power of Knowledge Relatedness in MNEs
+# Performance Pending: The AI Conversion Challenge and the Power of Knowledge Related-ness in MNEs

 This repository contains the R code and data to reproduce the analysis and figures for the paper, "Performance Pending: The AI Conversion Challenge and the Power of Knowledge Relatedness in MNEs."